“Non, je ne regrette rien,” Edith Piaf famously sang.

 Our actions are also directed by the resources we have available at the moment of decision.
-By resources I mean things like our level of intelligence, maturity, experience and skill, our mindset, and what we’re physically capable of.
+By resources I mean things like our level of intelligence, education, maturity, experience, skill set, our attitude, and what we’re physically capable of.
 On some days we’re more resourceful than on other days.

 Whether you like it or not, life is an ongoing series of judgment calls, where a split second can mean the difference between a positive outcome, and a not so positive outcome.
 Quite often, these judgement calls aren’t even based on logic.
 We might act out of anger, frustration, guilt, or love.
 Some days we’re Mr. Spock.
 Other days we act like Captain Kirk.

 Ultimately, life itself is highly illogical, unpredictable, and random in the way it unfolds.

 OFF THE HOOK

 Does this mean we’re totally off the hook, and that we’re absolved of any responsibility?

 We must stand behind our decisions, and accept that we are human, fallible, and that we’re never alone.
 Sometimes things work out the way they were planned, and quite often they do not.
 On occasion we get more than we bargained for, or less than we expected.